 Water volumes and use are measured in various ways.
 One measure is an acre-foot, or the amount of water necessary to cover an acre of ground (a parcel about the size of a football field) with a foot of water.
 An acre-foot equals 325,851 gallons of water.
-In the year 2000, about 21 million acre-feet of ground water was removed from the High Plains aquifer eight-state region (McGuire, 2009).
-In Kansas, the High Plains aquifer yielded 4.4 million acre-feet, of which 2.4 million acre-feet came from the Ogallala aquifer in 2007.
-Estimated average annual natural recharge to the Ogallala in Kansas is 0.72 million acre-feet.
+In 2005, about 19 million acre-feet of groundwater was removed from the High Plains aquifer eight-state region (McGuire, 2011).
+In Kansas in 2013, the High Plains aquifer yielded 3.13 million acre-feet, of which 2.47 million acre-feet came from the Ogallala aquifer.
+Estimated average annual natural recharge to the Ogallala in Kansas is 0.75 million acre-feet.

-Another measure of ground water is saturated thickness--the thickness of the sands, gravels, and other materials that are saturated with water.
+A key aquifer characteristic is its saturated thickness--the thickness of the sands, gravels, and other materials that are saturated with water.
 Saturated thickness is commonly measured in feet, but "feet of saturated thickness" is not the same as feet of actual water.
-Only about 10 to 25% of the aquifer volume is pore space that can yield extractable water.
-Therefore, in an aquifer with 17% pore space, removing 1 acre-foot of water causes the water table to drop by about 6 feet.
-In Kansas, saturated thickness in the High Plains aquifer is generally greatest in the southwestern part of the state (see fig. 4).
-There, saturated thicknesses of 300 feet and greater were common before the onset of large-scale irrigation, a time that is often called "pre-development."
+Only 10-25% of the aquifer volume is pore space that can yield extractable water.
+Therefore, in an aquifer with 17% pore space, a 6-ft drop in the water table equates to about a foot of extractable water.
+In Kansas, the saturated thickness in the High Plains aquifer is generally greatest in the southwestern part of the state (see fig. 4).
+There, saturated thicknesses of 300 feet and greater were common before the onset of large-scale irrigation, a time that is often called "predevelopment."

 Figure 4--Predevelopment saturated thickness for the High Plains aquifer in Kansas.

-Ground water can also be measured in terms of its availability: how much water can be removed by a well over short periods.
+Aquifers can also be characterized by how much water can be removed by a well over short periods.
 Large volumes of water can be pumped rapidly (1,000 gallons or more per minute) from the High Plains aquifer in many locations.
 This contrasts with much of the rest of the state, where wells generally produce smaller amounts (less than 100 gallons per minute).
 By way of comparison, a good household well produces 5 to 10 gallons per minute, although many household wells produce less.

-In the 1950's and 1960's, technological developments led to a dramatic increase in large-scale pumping.
+In the 1950s and 1960s, technological developments led to a dramatic increase in large-scale pumping.
 In particular, center-pivot irrigation systems--large sprinklers that roll across the land on wheels--allowed people to irrigate uneven terrain, thus opening up large new areas for irrigation (fig. 5B).
 These irrigation methods led to the cultivation of crops, such as corn, that could not previously be grown reliably in the area.
-That grain production led, in turn, to large feedlots and packing plants and a boom in the economy of much of western Kansas, all largely dependent on ground water.
-One study in 2001 estimated that the economic impact of irrigation in southwestern Kansas alone amounts to more than $188 million annually (Gilson et al., 2001).
+That grain production led, in turn, to large feedlots and packing plants and a boom in the economy of much of western Kansas, all largely dependent on groundwater.
+Irrigated corn and wheat in southwest Kansas alone were estimated to contribute more than $900 million to the Kansas economy in 2013 (Roe, 2014, Kansas Department of Agriculture, personal communication).

 For many years, people believed that the High Plains aquifer contained an inexhaustible amount of water.
 However, large-volume pumping (mostly for irrigation) eventually led to substantial declines in the water table, and people realized that the amount of water in the aquifer was finite and could be exhausted.
-Much of the Ogallala portion of the High Plains aquifer has declined since predevelopment, with some areas having declines of more than 60% (fig. 6).
+Much of the Ogallala portion of the High Plains aquifer has declined since predevelopment, in some areas by more than 60% (fig. 6).

 Nonetheless, in much of the aquifer, considerable amounts of water remain.
-For example, declines of 100 feet or more may have occurred in parts of southwestern Kansas, but that represents less than half of the original saturated thickness, and 100 to 200 feet (or more) of saturated thickness may remain.
-On the other hand, in parts of west-central Kansas--such as Greeley, Wichita, Scott, and northern Finney counties--the original saturated thickness was much less, often less than 100 feet.
+For example, declines of 100 feet or more have occurred in parts of southwestern Kansas, but that represents less than half of the original saturated thickness, and 100 to 200 feet (or more) of saturated thickness may remain.
+In contrast, in parts of west-central Kansas--such as Greeley, Wichita, Scott, and northern Finney counties--the original saturated thickness was much less, often less than 100 feet.
 In these places, where early flood-irrigation systems were prevalent, less than 50 feet of saturated thickness remains.

-With those qualifications in mind, researchers at the Kansas Geological Survey have made projections about the aquifer, based on past trends in water-level declines.
-Obviously, the actual future use of water will be affected by commodity prices, energy prices, climate, and management policies.
+With those qualifications in mind, researchers at the Kansas Geological Survey have made simple projections about the aquifer, based on past trends in water-level declines.
+Obviously, the actual future use of water will be affected by many factors.
 Relatively little data are available for some parts of the aquifer, and projections are not practical in those areas.
-Assuming saturated thickness sufficient to support pumping of at least 400 gallons per minute, researchers concluded that parts of the aquifer are effectively exhausted in Greeley, Wichita, and Scott counties (fig. 7).
-Other parts of the aquifer, in areas such as southwestern Thomas County, are projected to have a lifespan of less than 25 years, based on past decline trends.
+Assuming saturated thickness sufficient to support pumping of at least 400 gallons per minute throughout the growing season, researchers concluded that parts of the aquifer are effectively exhausted in Greeley, Wichita, and Scott counties (fig. 7).
+Other parts of the aquifer, in areas such as southwestern Thomas County, are projected to have a lifespan of less than 25 years.
 However, the biggest share of the aquifer in southwest Kansas would not be depleted for 50 to 200 years.
 It is important to remember that these projections are based solely on past water-level trends, and future changes could alter the actual depletion rate.

 By Kansas law, water is a public resource that is dedicated to the use of the people of the state.
 Individuals, companies, municipalities, and other entities can obtain permission to use water for beneficial purposes by obtaining a water right, either new or existing.
 In general, all beneficial uses of water, except most domestic use, require a water right.
 Kansas water law is based on the doctrine of prior appropriation.
 That is, when there is insufficient water to meet all water rights, the date of the water right determines who has the right to use the water.
 This doctrine is commonly expressed as "First in time, first in right."

-[The authors thank Dave Young, formerly of the Kansas Geological Survey, and Bob Sawin, Kansas Geological Survey, for their help in the preparation of this curdular.]
+The authors acknowledge the assistance of Dave Young, formerly of the Kansas Geological Survey, and Bob Sawin, Kansas Geological Survey, in the preparation of this circular.

-Gilson, Preston, Aistrup, Joseph, Heinrichs, John, and Zollinger, Brett, 2001, The value of Ogallala aquifer water in southwest Kansas: Docking Institute of Public Affairs, Fort Hays State University, 82 p.
+Gilson, P., Aistrup, J., Heinrichs, J., and Zollinger, B., 2001, The value of Ogallala aquifer water in southwest Kansas: Docking Institute of Public Affairs, Fort Hays State University, 82 p.

 Kahl, D. W., and Powell, G. M., 2001, Agency authority and responsibilities for water in Kansas: Kansas State University, Agricultural Experiment Station and Cooperative Extension Service, MF-2503, 4 p.

-Kromm, David, and White, Stephen, 1992, Groundwater exploitation in the High Plains: Lawrence, Kansas, University Press of Kansas, 240 p.
+Kromm, D., and White, S., 1992, Groundwater exploitation in the High Plains: Lawrence, Kansas, University Press of Kansas, 240 p.

 Kansas Geological Survey, Public Outreach